-- the relative complexity of each topic, and hence the amount of explanation and support required for it. - the need to provide thorough foundation understanding on which to build the other objectives. - the extent of prior knowledge which is expected. - the degree to which each topic area is more knowledge or application based.
+- · the relative complexity of each topic and hence the amount of explanation and support required for it. - the need to provide thorough foundation understanding on which to build the other objectives. - the extent of prior knowledge that is expected. - the degree to which each topic area is more knowledge- or application-based.